 Newly set up fence in Križevska Vas.
 The last photo shows the discontinuity of this militarized border, yet set up in a way that such a discontinuity is invisible from the Croatian side of the river.

 Former youth center of Metlika in the immediate vicinity of the custom station.
-I conducted an interview of local researcher/activist Marjetka Pezdirc, soon to be published on Archipelago.
+I conducted an interview of local researcher/activist Marjetka Pezdirc for the podcast

 Slovenian part of Bregana.
 The fence runs sometimes in the very garden of local houses.
 The last picture is a close-up of the “Schengen back door” described in the text above.